Salesforce Certifications Guide – All Certification Tracks – Winter '26

 🙋 Frequently Asked Questions

-Do I need hands-on experience before taking the Sales Cloud Consultant exam? +
+What experience is required before taking the Marketing Cloud Administrator exam? +

-How should I prepare for the scenario-based questions? +
+How should I prepare for the Analytics and Administration domain? +

 Ready to Get Certified?